Jesuit High School (New Orleans)

-Jesuit High School is a private non-profit and Catholic college-preparatory school for boys in grades 8–12 run by the USA Central and Southern Province of the Society of Jesus in Mid-City, New Orleans, Louisiana.
+Jesuit High School is a private Roman Catholic college-preparatory school for boys in grades eight through twelve.
+It is located in the Mid-City neighborhood of New Orleans, Louisiana, and is operated by the Society of Jesus (the Jesuits).

-Jesuit was founded in 1847 as the College of the Immaculate Conception before taking its current name in 1911.
-Jesuit also promotes itself as serving students of all religious faiths.
+The school was founded in 1847 as the College of the Immaculate Conception.
+In 1911, the school became a separate secondary institution when the college division relocated and later developed into Loyola University New Orleans.
+Jesuit High School was moved to a new location in 1926.

 History

 Founding and early history

 The College of the Immaculate Conception was founded in 1847 and opened in 1849.
-It was both a secondary school and college and both were located in the Faubourg Ste.
-Marie neighborhood of New Orleans (now the New Orleans Central Business District), a block upriver from the French Quarter, at the corner of Baronne and Common Streets.
-The delayed start of the school's first year came as a result of the spread of Yellow Fever, and the school's founder, Jean Baptiste Maisonabe, S.J., himself fell victim to the disease.
-Maisonabe was succeeded by John Cambiaso, S.J., who largely responsible for the design of the Church of the Immaculate Conception.
+It functioned as both a secondary school and a college.
+It was located in the Faubourg Sainte Marie neighborhood of New Orleans (now the New Orleans Central Business District), near the French Quarter.
+The opening of the school was delayed by the 1849 yellow fever epidemic in New Orleans.
+The school's founder, Jean Baptiste Maisunabe, S.J., succumbed to the disease and was succeeded by John Cambiaso, S.J., who helped oversee the construction and development of the Church of the Immaculate Conception which still stands at the site of the original campus.

-The Church of the Immaculate Conception remains on the original campus and plays an active role in the Jesuit High School community today.

 Move to Carrollton & Banks

-In 1911, the high school and college divisions were split, and the college division relocated to St. Charles Avenue, eventually becoming Loyola University New Orleans.
-The high school remained on Baronne Street until 1926, when it was moved to its current location at 4133 Banks Street in Mid-City.
+In 1911, the high school and college divisions were split.
+The college division (now Loyola University New Orleans) relocated to St. Charles Avenue.
+The Jesuit High School remained on Baronne Street until 1926, when it was moved to its current location at 4133 Banks Street in Mid-City.

-Since 1926, several additions have been made to the campus.
-In 1953 a wing was added along Palmyra Street; the addition included an auditorium, the Chapel of the North American Martyrs, a cafeteria, a library, several classrooms, and a band room.
-A recreation center and gym was constructed on Banks Street across from the school in 1957 and provided facilities for the athletic teams and the physical education program.
+Several additions and renovations have been made to the campus since 1926.
+In 1953, a wing was added along Palmyra Street, which included an auditorium, the Chapel of the North American Martyrs, a cafeteria, a library, several classrooms, and a band room.
+In 1957, a gym and recreation center were built across Banks Street to support athletic teams and physical education programs.

-A resource center, featuring the school's library, additional classrooms, and science facilities was built in 1974.
-The area was upgraded again in 2001, when the Student Commons was constructed under the resource center with further renovations to the school following after Hurricane Katrina.
+A resource center featuring a school library, additional classrooms, and science facilities was built in 1974.
+In 2001, a new Student Commons was constructed on the first floor beneath the Resource Center.
+Further renovations were made to the school after Hurricane Katrina in 2005.

-In 2012, John Ryan Stadium, a baseball and multi-purpose sports stadium, was constructed at 100 Blue Jay Way in Metairie, LA, marking the school's expansion into Jefferson Parish.
+In 2012, John Ryan Stadium, a multi-purpose sports stadium primarily used for baseball, was constructed at 100 Blue Jay Way in Metairie, LA, expanding the school into Jefferson Parish.